Swelling is due to excess fluid in the tissues. The fluid is predominantly water.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause of the swelling and the tests that may need to be done.

 Doctors ask about the location and duration of the swelling and presence and degree of pain or discomfort.
-Women are usually asked whether they are pregnant and whether swelling seems related to menstrual periods.
+Women are usually asked whether they are pregnant or whether swelling seems related to menstrual periods.
 Doctors also ask whether the person has any disorders (for example, heart, liver, or kidney disorders) or takes any drugs (for example, minoxidil, nonsteroidal anti-inflammatory drugs, or amlodipine and other calcium channel blockers) that are known to cause swelling.
 Doctors also ask about the amount of salt used in cooking and at the table because excess salt can make swelling worse, particularly in people with heart or kidney disorders.

 Doctors look for symptoms that may indicate the cause of swelling.
-For example, people with heart failure may have shortness of breath during exertion or may wake a night with shortness of breath.
+For example, people with heart failure may have shortness of breath during exertion or may wake at night with shortness of breath.
 People with swelling and easy bruising may have a liver disorder, and people who have recently had surgery or a cast on their leg may have deep vein thrombosis.

 Doctors may ask people with swelling that is long lasting to keep a record of their daily weight so that increases in swelling are detected quickly.